War in Afghanistan (2001–2021): Coalition mistakes, Taliban start to re-organize

-The Taliban regained control over several villages in the south by the end of 2005, mostly because the villages were fed up with the lack of help from the government and hoped life would be better under the Taliban.
+The Taliban regained control over several villages in the south by the end of 2005, mostly because the villages were frustrated with the lack of help from the government and hoped life would be better under the Taliban.
 Years of planning were coming to fruition for the Taliban.
 By comparison, the Government was in a very weak position.
 The police were deeply underfunded, and the average district had only 50 officers.
 Some districts had no Government presence at all.
-Most of the country's militias (with a strength of ~100,000) had been demobilized due to international pressure to create an army.
-But the army was still woefully understrength.
+Most of the country's militias (with a strength of ~100,000) had been demobilized due to international pressure to create an army, but it was still weak.
 Combined with an increase in tribal feuding, the conditions were perfect for a Taliban comeback.

-2006–2009: Escalating war and NATO build-up
+2006–2007: Escalating war

 As insurgent attacks in the country reportedly grew fourfold between 2002 and 2006, by late 2007 Afghanistan was said to be in "serious danger" of falling into Taliban control despite the presence of 40,000 ISAF troops.